 The SENDCo is consulted about any child for whom the class teacher has concerns.
-The SENDCo will then work closely with the SLT, using whole school tracking data as an early identification indicator.
+The SENDCo will then work closely with the SLT, using whole school tracking data and classroom observations as an early identification indicator.
 Additional indicators for early identification include: